pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 version.

 If you are using Emacs, you'll notice several Emacs packages that support Erlang.

+- The `erlang.el`_ package supports one version of Erlang and is part of the `Erlang source code repo`_.

+  - By default, the `erlang.el`_ package stores the erlang man page files inside the directory ``~/.emacs.d/cache/erlang_mode_man_pages/V`` where ``V`` is the Erlang version.

-The erlang.el package supports on version of Erlang.
-The edts package supports multiple versions of Erlang.
+- The edts_ external package supports multiple versions of Erlang.
 And each of them have the ability to download the Erlang man files and store them in a directory they control.

-- The erlang.el package stores the erlang man page files inside the directory ``~/.emacs.d/cache/erlang_mode_man_pages/V``  where ``V`` is the Erlang version.
-- The edts package stores the Erlang man page files inside the directory ``~/.emacs.d/edts/doc/VV`` where ``VV`` is the Erlang version.
+  - The edts_ package stores the Erlang man page files inside the directory ``~/.emacs.d/edts/doc/VV`` where ``VV`` is the Erlang version.
 There can be several ``VV`` directories, one per Erlang version supported.

-Like I did, you may also have downloaded the Erlang man pages somewhere else because you downloaded the entire Erlang source package and built Erlang yourself, or because you are using an pre-built version of Erlang or for whatever else reason.
+You may also have downloaded the Erlang man pages somewhere else because you downloaded the entire Erlang source package and built Erlang yourself, or because you are using an pre-built version of Erlang or for whatever reason.

 One way to consolidate all of that is to use symbolic links.
 What I did is to place symlinks inside the edts directory to the locations where I stored